 Make a pile of all the stuff and try to pack it in your bags, re-prioritize and try again……in the end there is so little space, but it can be done.
 We travel two weeks at a time and have everything we need.

-Everyone has different capacities on their bikes and some like to use cargo netting and strap things to the top of saddlebags, on the front forks…..on and on.
-The General rule is to pack the heaviest items as low as possible.
+Everyone has different capacities on their bikes and some like pack your motorcycle using cargo netting and strap things to the top of saddlebags, on the front forks…..on and on.
+The General rule for motorcycles is to pack the heaviest items as low as possible.
 How to pack your motorcycle is like a puzzle.

 The front forks should be the last place you try to carry anything.
 Be aware that every pound you add to the bike affects your steering, cornering and braking….somethings are dangerous without being obvious.